Larry L. Woolley, Owner

 Woolley Communications, LLC

-In June of 1971 I opened Woolley's Radio and TV Repair, on the East side of Crestview, in a small shed behind my parent's house.
+In June of 1971, I opened my first electronics repair business, on the East side of Crestview, in a small shed behind my parent's house.
 I had just graduated from Crestview High School and I knew that electronics was what I wanted to do.
-I read all the books I could find on the subject and was taking a correspondence course in radio and TV repair.
+I read all the books I could find on the subject and was taking a correspondence course in electronics repair.
 Electronics came kind of natural to me and I was doing a good business.
 New things kept coming out like 8-track tape decks and the CB radio fad really started booming, and me with it!
 I would repair just about anything that came into my shop back in those days.

 During the early 1990's Things started changing again in the consumer electronics business - prices on new TV's and VCR's continued to drop, but the cost of parts and labor continued to increase due to the economy It wasn't very long before the cost of repair outweighed the cost of a new unit.
 Business started dropping off and TV shops slowly started to close down.
 I had no other choice but to do the same.